AVElfallah/Bank_System_SDCs3/README.md

 # Bank System Mangement

-is a small mangement System created by computer since students
+Is a small management System created by computer since students

 ## Authors